The Hatfields and the McCoys. The Jets and the Sharks. The Capulets and the Montagues. The National Park Service and the National Park Association.

 Instead, they threw themselves into design and fashion with gusto heretofore reserved for the French.

 Modern and futuristic were the buzzwords of the day.
 Anything space race, aerospace, sleek metal or chrome colors were the rage.
 Even the cars had massive, aerodynamic pastel-colored shark fins.

 Into that world sprang Mission 66, an ambitious 10-year plan to expand and improve national park infrastructure in time for the Parks Service 50th anniversary in 1966.

 The design of Clingmans Dome

-Bebb’s original design included a cylinder that made the tower look more like a silo but park officials determined the cylinder was unnecessary and removed it, leaving the now familiar mushroom cap design.
+Bebb’s original design included a cylinder that made the tower look more like a silo.
+However, park officials determined the cylinder was unnecessary and removed it, leaving the now-familiar mushroom cap design.

 “Why Martha, that tower, out there in the distance, rising majestically through the mists in the morning sun, I say, doesn’t it remind you rather of nature’s most noble creation, the wondrous mushroom?”

-Certainly, with the hindsight of nigh 70 years, it’s easy to look at the mushroom connected to a long, wide ramp and be critical, maybe going so far as to call it a concrete nightmare.
+Certainly, with the hindsight of nigh 70 years, it’s easy to look at the mushroom connected to a long, wide ramp and be critical.
 But, the dome tower is functional and would be a hell of a thing if they let skateboarders ride it.